 Let's look at a completed pipeline to see how this all comes together.
-This pipeline has four actions and was designed to handle inquiries about small groups and connecting.
+This pipeline has four actions, and was designed to handle inquiries about small groups and connecting.
 Below each screenshot we'll highlight the key points.

-As pictured above, when an incoming text contains the word 'group', an auto-response will be sent to the person with more information about joining a group.
-In this case the processing stops, because the Continue option is not enabled.
+As pictured above, when an incoming text contains the word 'group', an auto-response will be sent to them with more information about joining a group.
+In this case the processing stops, as the Continue option is not enabled.

 If the SMS message doesn't contain the word 'group' then the "Connect Response" action will be evaluated because it's the next in line.
-If the message contains the word

-'volunteer' or 'serve' an auto response gets sent with more information about getting connected to a serving team.
+If the message contains the word 'volunteer' or 'serve' an auto response gets sent with more information about getting connected to a serving team.
 The arrow on the action indicates that the continue functionality is enabled, and the next action will run if the message meets the requirements.

-You'll note in the screenshot above that the workflow action has the same filters as the "Connect Response" action.
-That means any message which activates the "Connect

-Response" action will also launch this workflow.
+In this example, the workflow action has the same filters as the "Connect Response" action.
+That means any message which activates the "Connect Response" action will also launch this workflow.